Patrick Roy: Montreal Canadiens (1984–1995)

-Trade to Colorado
+Final season with Montreal and trade

-Four games into the 1995–96 season, Mario Tremblay was hired as Montreal's new head coach, replacing Jacques Demers who had been fired.
-Roy and Tremblay, who had roomed together while teammates, had a notably strained relationship, with Tremblay regularly mocking Roy for speaking broken English.
+A disastrous start to the 1995–96 season after four games, as well as missing the 1995 playoffs, led to Canadiens' team president Ronald Corey making a major management shakeup or "house cleaning".
+Head coach Jacques Demers was fired and Mario Tremblay was hired despite having no previous coaching experience.
+Likewise, longtime general manager Serge Savard was also let go and replaced by the inexperienced Réjean Houle.
+Roy and Tremblay, who had roomed together while teammates, had since developed a strained relationship, with Tremblay regularly mocking Roy for speaking broken English.
 Roy was a frequent target of Tremblay during the latter's sports radio career.
 The two had almost come to blows in two incidents in 1995, one at a Long Island coffee shop before Tremblay was announced as head coach, and Roy snickered when Tremblay arrived in the dressing room for the first time.
 They almost fought again after Tremblay allegedly fired a shot at Roy's throat during practice.

 On December 2, 1995, in his 22nd game (and the team's 24th) of the 1995–96 season, Roy was in net against the Detroit Red Wings during Montreal's worst home game in franchise history, an 11–1 loss.
 Roy allowed nine goals on 26 shots, which was highly unusual, as star goaltenders are generally taken out of the game quickly when it is clear they are struggling.
 During the second period, when Montreal was trailing 7–1 in the game, the crowd provided mock applause after Roy made an easy save on Sergei Fedorov from centre ice, prompting him to sarcastically raise his arms in mock celebration.
 Tremblay finally pulled Roy in the middle of the second period in favour of Pat Jablonski.